clux/kubecon2020/source/slides.md

 - Takes one of the PostParam structs (types.go), binary data, makes qp from postparams, and preps request.
 You must execute yourself.
 Sans-io.
 - This is now something similar to other language clients.
 Bytes come in, goes through a url mapper and an http call, and response bytes come out.
 - Of course, this isn't really what we want.
 We don't want to be interjecting at every point, to try deserialize a bytestream into a concrete type.
-- What we really want, is automatic serialization of an instantiated object, and automatic deserialization of the response type into the correct object.
+- What we really want, is automatic ser/de-ization, and a mechanism generic over K that is aware of underlying struct for the resource.

 ---
 ### kube-rs: Typed API